Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Warriors vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Golden State Warriors are 6.5-point favorites heading into Game 2 of the second round of the NBA Playoffs against the Los Angeles Lakers at Chase Center on Thursday, starting at 9:00 PM ET on ESPN.
-The Lakers lead the series 1-0.
-The point total is 227.5 for the matchup.
+The Los Angeles Lakers are 7.5-point underdogs heading into a decisive Game 5 of the second round of the NBA Playoffs against the Golden State Warriors at Chase Center on Wednesday, starting at 10:00 PM ET on TNT.
+The Lakers lead the series 3-1.
+The point total is 225.5 for the matchup.

 Warriors vs. Lakers Odds & Info